ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 **Examples** of the file specification are available as [**NetCDF**](https://raw.githubusercontent.com/ioos/glider-dac/gh-pages/_nc/template/IOOS_Glider_NetCDF_v2.0.nc), [**CDL**](https://raw.githubusercontent.com/ioos/glider-dac/gh-pages/_nc/template/IOOS_Glider_NetCDF_v2.0.cdl), and [**ncml**](https://raw.githubusercontent.com/ioos/glider-dac/gh-pages/_nc/template/IOOS_Glider_NetCDF_v2.0.ncml) are available [here](https://github.com/ioos/glider-dac/tree/gh-pages/_nc/template).

-The NetCDF file specification detailed below serves 2 primary purposes:
+The NetCDF file specification detailed below serves three primary purposes:
  + Provide a complete metadata record for all glider data submitted to the **NGDAC** that can be harvested and stored by existing catalogs and registries.
  + Provide a simple file format that is easily created by glider operators and data managers.
 The flexibility provided by this specification allows for the creation of compound data products that result in easier, more intuitive methods of access by a wide range of end-users and in a variety of formats (i.e.: [**csv**](http://en.wikipedia.org/wiki/Comma-separated_values), [**tsv**](http://en.wikipedia.org/wiki/Tab-separated_values), [**json**](http://en.wikipedia.org/wiki/JSON), [**geoJson**](http://en.wikipedia.org/wiki/GeoJSON), etc.).
  + Preserve the original resolution of the data sets.